REALTY

 Visiting multiple properties

-Have you spotted a property that interests you?
-Visit it as soon as possible because other potential buyers have likely noticed it too.
+Did you spot a property that caught your eye?
+You should arrange a viewing as soon as possible because other potential buyers are likely interested as well.

-However, to avoid unnecessary visits, take the time to carefully analyze all the details in the listing.
-For example, photos can sometimes reveal inconvenient aspects related to lighting, sound or thermal insulation quality, the general condition of the floors or walls, and more.
+However, to avoid unnecessary viewings, take the time to carefully analyse the listing in details.
+For instance, photos can sometimes reveal inconvenient aspects related to lighting, sound or thermal insulation, the general condition of the floors or walls, and more.

 NOTE

-Also, remember to compare the price per square meter of the property with nearby homes.
-To do this, you can use the “Demande de valeur foncière” service provided by the DGFiP (French Public Finance Directorate) or consult a real estate specialist like Maison Kyka.
+Make sure to compare the price per square meter of the property with nearby homes.
+To do this, you can use the “Demande de valeur foncière” service provided by the DGFiP (Direction générale des Finances Publiques – French Public Finance Directorate) or consult with a real estate specialist like Maison Kyka.

 • When was the building constructed?